ArtemAlagizov/net-fortune/README.md

 https://hub.docker.com/r/alagiz/net-fortune/
 ````

-Docker autobuild is activated for the docker image - any commit to the master branch triggers rebuild for the docker image.
+Docker autobuild is activated on the docker hub - any commit to the master branch triggers rebuild of the docker image.

 # Usage with docker
 * Run